videojs/video.js/docs/guides/setup.md

 ### Automatic Setup

 By default, when your web page finishes loading, Video.js will scan for media elements that have the `data-setup` attribute.
-The `data-setup` attribute is used to provide [options][options] to Video.js.
-The minimum example looks like this:
+The `data-setup` attribute is used to pass options to Video.js.
+A minimal example looks like this:

 ```html
 <video class="video-js" data-setup='{}'>